 Different strains require different amounts of space to be fruitful.
 Sativas, for example (which hale from warmer regions near the equator (require ample space as they grow and stretch as high as eight feet or more under the right conditions.

-Alternatively, indica strains (which originated in the Hindu Kush Mountains) have adapted to shorter grow periods by maturing quicker at a smaller size.
-Indica buds tend to be more dense than sativas (because they don’t stretch due to excessive UV rays) and therefore often produce more weight despite a smaller size.
+Alternatively, indica strains have adapted to shorter growing periods by maturing quicker at a smaller size.
+Indica buds tend to be denser than sativas and therefore often produce more weight despite a smaller size.

-Taking this into consideration, those with smaller grow spaces should opt for indica strains which consume smaller spaces and complete the grow cycle more quickly.
-This not only allows for a more bountiful harvest because the plant will not be crowded, but allows more frequent harvests, as well.
+Taking this into consideration, those with smaller grow spaces should opt for indica strains.
+That’s because they consume smaller spaces and complete the grow cycle more quickly.
+This not only allows for a more bountiful harvest because the plant will not be crowded but allows more frequent harvests, as well.

-Though any strain can technically be grown indoors, indica or ruderalis-based stains tend to fair better indoors, especially for novice growers or growers with limited time on their hands.
+Any strain can technically be grown indoors.
+However, indica or ruderalis-based stains tend to fair better indoors.
+This is especially true for novice growers or growers with limited time on their hands.
 That’s because indicas tend to be more hardy and able to withstand environmental factors like drops in temperature or stress due to pests and contaminants.

-Having said that, sativa strains are more resilient to high temperatures making them ideal for grow spaces that may experience extreme heat which is especially likely when using High Intensity Discharge (HID) lights.
-Though these lights (both high pressure sodium and metal halide) produce much more heat and therefore require additional components like ballasts and cooling systems, the light penetration is much better and will produce denser buds – if they don’t burn up in the process.
+Having said that, Sativa strains are more resilient to high temperatures.
+Consequently, they are ideal for spaces that experience extreme heat.
+High temperatures are especially likely when using High Intensity Discharge (HID) lights.
+These lights (both high pressure sodium and metal halide) produce much more heat and therefore require additional components like ballasts and cooling systems.
+However, their light penetration is much better and will produce denser buds – if they don’t burn up in the process.

-Because a grow environment can have a profound impact on a plant’s final harvest, understanding your grow space and plant needs will play a big role in determining the quality of your harvest.
-For example, indica strains are smaller and better able to withstand environmental stress, but sativas are better able to handle the high heat of HID lights, so your best bet is to find a strain which falls on the indica/sativa spectrum in an area best suited for your space.
+A grow environment can have a profound impact on a plant’s final harvest.
+As such, understanding your grow space and plant needs will greatly affect the quality of your harvest.
+For example, indica strains are smaller and better able to withstand environmental stress.
+Alternatively, sativas are better able to handle the high heat of HID lights.
+As such, your best bet is to find a strain that falls on the indica/sativa spectrum in an area best suited for your space.

 Finding Strains to Fit Your Preferences

-- Bodega Bubblegum: This one is great for indoor grows because of its fast grow cycle and plentiful harvest.
-It’s both unique and easy to grow, and is a pleasure to consume given it’s sweet, bubblegum flavor and mellow high.
+- Bodega Bubblegum: This one is great for indoor grows because of its fast growth cycle and plentiful harvest.
+It’s both unique and easy to grow and is a pleasure to consume given it’s sweet, bubblegum flavor and mellow high.

 - Bandit Breath is a favorite among our team thanks to its awesome potency and relatively large yield for its small size.
 Flavor varies by the phenotype of this one but it’s always pungent and a pleasure to consume.